 Why Is It So Hard To Let Go

 “Why is it so hard to let go,” is perhaps the most commonly asked question I get from abuse survivors.
 There is no simple or one size fits all answer to this question.
 But at the heart of it, especially for those who find letting go of an abusive relationship extremely and painfully difficult, is trauma.
+What I hope to do in this brief discussion is prayerfully give you some food for thought that can aid you in identifying and developing your healing strategy.

-Healing forward can be difficult when the abuse victim struggles to reconcile the love they have for the abuser with the truth.
-Let’s look at three common issues that can make letting go of an abusive relationship difficult:
+Healing forward can be especially difficult when we struggle to reconcile the “love” we have for an unhealthy, toxic or abusive partner with the truth.
+Let’s look at three common issues that can make letting go difficult:

 Healthy Definition of Love